iluvjava/Maths/Notebook 2.0 obsidian/AMATH 501 Complex Analysis, Vector Calculus/Complex Analysis/Branch Cut.md

 ### Intro

-The Branch cut is a set of points that we remove from the domain of a complex multi-valued function so that the function becomes a function that is single value and analytic too.
+The Branch cut is a set of points that we remove from the domain of a complex multi-valued function so that the function becomes a function that is single value and analytic.

 By introducing **principle argument** for the input of the functions around a special point, the multi-valued function changed into single valued function, however, and then we introduce a branch cut at the  **region of discontinuity** on the domain of the function so it remains analytic for derivatives.